Select a message style: banner, modal, fullscreen, or Custom HTML.

 - Select Upload and click Insert Media.

-Template — Select a TemplateReusable message content that saves you the trouble of having to rewrite a message.
-Templates support merge fields and other logic, letting you personalize the resulting messages. , then click Continue with selected template to return to the Content step.
+To use a TemplateReusable message content that saves you the trouble of having to rewrite a message.
+Templates support merge fields and other logic, letting you personalize the resulting messages. for the message content:

 After adding content, you can configure Custom KeysAdditional key-value pairs in your push notification payload for use by custom code in your app.
 You can use custom keys to pass additional campaign identifiers for analytics, pass user information to the device, control the look and feel of the app, provide image links, etc. .
 Enter a key and value.
 Click Add another for additional keys.